wiicode/cybersecurity-framework/bronze-training/passwords/living-password-re-use.md

 ## Where do I start?

 We *realize* there's a lot of information to take in here.
-However, you don't need to organise all of your passwords straight away.
+However, you don't need to organize all of your passwords straight away.
 You can make small steps, and every step will help.

 Here is what the *BCSF* recommend you *prioritize*: